 6. When the PFCP session corresponding to the UE is released, e.g. due to UPF relocation, the UPF determines that the subscription to the UPF event has been terminated.

 7. If step 6 took place, the UPF sends the notification to the UPF event consumer by invoking Nupf_EventExposure_Notify service operation, which includes a subscription termination indication to indicate that the subscription to the UPF event has been terminated, and may also include a cause code indicating the reason for subscription termination, e.g. PFCP session release.
-The UPF may report to the consumer any data that has been collected but not sent to the consumer yet based on the relocation reporting indication.

-Editor's note: When the UPF changes, whether the UPF sends the data that has been collected but not sent to the consumer yet is based on the relocation reporting indication from consumer is FFS.

 * * * End of Change * * *